evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## User interface and control

-GMC Hummer EV Edition 1 Pickup has twin screens on a shared frame mounted with brackets on top of the dashboard.
+The GMC Hummer EV Edition 1 Pickup has twin screens on a shared frame mounted with brackets on top of the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.
 The touch screen on the dashboard's center  is 13,4 inches large and has a 1888x1728 pixels resolution.

 {{< sitefiguresized thumb="models/gmc/hummer_ev/hummer_ev_edition_1_pickup/screens_1_st.jpg" title="GMC Hummer EV Edition 1 Pickup" width="3000" height="2001"  >}}